 |Sends a message to the user of your choice without anyone else seeing it.

 |Leaves the specified channel.

 |Pings the specified user, telling you how far they are in seconds.
 If it returns 10 seconds, it would take 10 seconds for that user to see your message.

 |Pings all the users in a specified channel.

 |Opens a new chat window to this user and then sends a private message.

 |Shows information about a specified user that was in earlier.

 If you log into an IRC server frequently and use the same nick, make sure to register the nick with nickserv to prevent others from using the same name.
 See the nickserv definition for further information about this command.

-Also see: Ban, BNC, Chanfix, Chanserv, Chat, Chat definitions, CTCP, DCC, G-Lined, HOP, Internet definitions, Ircle, K-Line, Kicked, Luser, mIRCScript, MUT, Notice, Op, Privmsg, SOP, Trillian, WALLOPS, X, Z:Lined
+Ban, BNC, Chanfix, Chanserv, Chat, Chat terms, Computer acronyms, CTCP, DCC, G-Lined, HOP, Internet terms, Ircle, Kicked, K-Line, Luser, mIRCScript, MUT, Notice, Op, Privmsg, SOP, Trillian, WALLOPS, X, Xirc, Z:Lined